microsoft/multimodal-ai/deployment/bicep/readme.md

 ## Limitations
 This solution uses latest functionality for most services provided.
 However, this functionality is only available at certain regions for some of the services.
-You may determine location for services using following parameters in **terraform.tfvars** file:
+You may determine location for services using following parameters in **multimodal-ai.bicepparam** file:

 - location: This is used as the default location for all services not specified below
-- openai_service_location
+- computer_vision_service_location: aiVisionConfig.location
-- search_service_location (This is also used to deploy cognitive service (Azure AI services multi-service account) used by search service  )
+- form_recognizer_service_location: docIntelConfig.location
-- form_recognizer_service_location
+- search_service_location: aiSearchConfig.location
-- computer_vision_service_location
+- openai_service_location: azureOpenAiConfig.cognitiveServicesConfig.location

 Before determining your deployment topology (e.g. where to deploy services), be aware of following restrictions.